All insights

 What documents are required to apply transferable tax credits?

-What is the role of banks, advisors, and other intermediaries?
+What is the role of law firms, advisors, and other intermediaries?

 Advisors play an important role in providing diligence, insurance, and indemnification for buyers of TTCs: